What’s it like to live in the United States? Read this Expat Interview and discover a story of Priya – an expat in Fremont, California.

 Fremont is considered to be a pretty expensive city in the Bay Area as it has good schools but limited accommodation.

-A single BHK would cost you around $2500, and a double bedroom flat would be around $3100.
+A single BHK would cost you around $2500, and a double bedroom flat would be about $3100.

 Then transportation is on your own as there are no good bus options.
 You can use BART for a cheap ride to San Francisco.
 Food is as expensive as you get anywhere in the Bay Area.